nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 1.

 * 2b.
-The Car does not have an issue associated to it.
+The Car does not have an Issue associated to it.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 1.